 This concept can also be related to the idea of equality of opportunities (Kolm 1996).
 An allocation is envy-free if and only if the bundles granted to everyone could have been chosen by each individual in the same opportunity set, such as, for instance, the set containing all the bundles of the allocation under consideration.
 Along this vein, the concept of no-envy can also be shown to have a close connection with incentive considerations.
 A no-envy test is used in the theory of optimal taxation in order to make sure that no one would have interest to lie about one’s preferences (Boadway and Keen 2000).
 Consider the condition that, when an allocation is selected and some individuals’ preferences change so that their bundle goes up in their own preference ranking, then the selected allocation is still acceptable.
 A particular version of this condition plays a central role in the theory of incentives, under the name of Maskin monotonicity (see e.g. Jackson 2001), but it can also be given an ethical meaning, in terms of neutrality with respect to changes in preferences.
 Notice that envy-free allocations satisfy this condition, since after such a change of preferences every individual’s bundle goes up in his ranking, thereby precluding any appearance of envy.
 Conversely, it turns out that this condition implies that the selected allocation must be envy-free, under the additional assumption that, in any selected allocation, individuals with identical preferences must have equivalent bundles.
 If one also requires the selection to be Pareto-efficient, then one obtains a characterization of the competitive equilibrium with equal shares (Gevers 1986).

-Kolm's (1972) seminal monograph focused on the simple problem of distributing a bundle of non-produced commodities, and on equity as no-envy.
+Kolm’s (1972) seminal monograph focused on the simple problem of distributing a bundle of non-produced commodities, and on equity as no-envy.
 Other economic problems, and other fairness concepts, have been studied later.
 Here is a non-exhaustive list of other economic problems that have been analyzed: sharing labor and consumption in the production of a consumption good; producing a public good and allocating the contribution burden among individuals; distributing indivisible commodities, with or without the possibility of making monetary compensations; matching pairs of individuals (men-women, employers-workers…); distributing compensations for differential needs; rationing on the basis of claims; distributing a divisible commodity when preferences are satiable.
 In the main stream of this theory, the problem is to select a good subset of allocations under perfect knowledge of the characteristics of the population and of the feasible set.
 There is also a branch which studies cost and surplus sharing, when the only information available are the quantities demanded or contributed by the population, and the cost or surplus may be distributed as a function of these quantities only (see Moulin 2002).
 The relevance of this literature for political philosophers should not be underestimated.
 Even models which seem to be devoted to narrow microeconomic allocation problems may turn out to be quite relevant, and some models are addressing issues already salient in political philosophy.
 This is the case in particular for the model of production of a private good when individuals have unequal skills, which is a rough description of a market economy, and for the model of differential needs.
-Both models are especially relevant to analyze the issue of responsibility, talent and handicap, which is now prominent in egalitarian theories of justice.
-A survey on these two models in made in Fleurbaey and Maniquet (2011), and a monograph connecting the various relevant fields of economic analysis to theories of responsibility-sensitive egalitarianism is in Fleurbaey (2008).
+Both models are especially relevant for analyzing the issue of responsibility, talent and handicap, which is now prominent in egalitarian theories of justice.
+A survey on these two models in made in Fleurbaey and Maniquet (2011a), and a monograph connecting the various relevant fields of economic analysis to theories of responsibility-sensitive egalitarianism is in Fleurbaey (2008).

 Among the other concepts of fairness which have been introduced, two families are important.
 The first family contains principles of solidarity, which require individuals to be affected in the same way (they all gain or all lose) by some external shock (change in resources, technology, population size, population characteristics).
 For instance, if resources or technology improve, then it is natural to hope that everyone will benefit.
 The second family contains welfare bounds, which provide guarantees to everyone against extreme inequality.
 For instance, in the division of non-produced commodities, it is very natural to require that nobody should be worse-off than at the equal-split allocation (i.e. the allocation in which everyone gets the per capita amount of resources).